AmelieMag/historical_airphoto_preprocessing/UserManual.md

 ### Folder

 In Folder part you have fill
-- The folder where the photos to scan locate,
+- The folder where the photos to pre-process locate,
-- The folder where you want to every step of the program will be save,
+- The folder where you want to every steps of the program will be save,
 - The folder of the Fiducial template.
-Your back to the main window.
-Ypu now have to fill
 - The dataset name (you can check il it corresponds to the fiducial template you gave with the "Check dataset" button)
 - The p-value (% of image width that is a black/white strip)
 - The strip location must be: left, top, right, bottom.
 You can put sevral location.